ahmadexp/IEEE-3335/06 - Performance Specifications/README.md

 ## 6.6 Ensemble Behavior

+<< Define "Ensemble". >>

 For implementations supporting multiple reference inputs, ensemble performance **shall** be characterized by:
 - Convergence time between references
 - Ensemble weighting stability
 - Output deviation from the unified timescale under reference offset conditions

-Vendors **should** provide ensemble response plots showing time offset vs. reference skew for deterministic analysis.
+Vendors **should** provide ensemble response plots showing time offset vs. reference skew for deterministic analysis.  << What is deterministic analysis, and how does it differ from ordinary analysis? >>

 ---